 The goal here is to try and mimic the force-velocity and movement pattern characteristics of sprinting.
-We can achieve this through using training aids such as weighted vests, sledges and medicine balls.
+We can achieve this by using training aids such as weighted vests, sleds and medicine balls.

 Strength training for sprinters may have some variation to other sports regarding when this type of training is introduced.
 We introduce reactive strength into our training sessions later in the season (closer to competition).
 It actually crosses over with our explosive training.
 At this point, we’ll be performing very few, if any, maximum strength training sessions.